tsdev/spinw/docs/pages/swplot/swplot.base.md

 ### Input Arguments

-% `BV`
+`BV`
-:     Either a 3x3 matrix of the new basis vectors or a spinw
+: Either a 3x3 matrix of the new basis vectors or a spinw object where the new basis vectors will be the lattice units of the stored crystal.

-% `object`
-:ere the new basis vectors will be the lattice

-% `units`
-:the stored crystal.

-% `hFigure`
+`hFigure`
 : Handle of the swplot figure.
-Default is the selected
+Default is the selected figure.

-% ``
-:

 ### See Also